jjallaire/draftpod/src/components/guide/articles/multi-player.md

 In multi-player mode you conduct the draft online (along with draft bots that fill in an 8 person table), and then use the resulting decklists to assemble decks from paper magic cards that you already have.

-To use draftpod for a multi-player draft you'll need to specify exactly what paper _cardpool_ you are drafting from.
+To use Draftpod for a multi-player draft you'll need to specify exactly what paper _cardpool_ you are drafting from.
 This is so that the packs built for the draft accurately reflect the paper cards you have on hand.
 There are a number of techniques for assembling a cardpool which are covered in the [Draft Cardpools](/guide#cardpools/) article.
 You'll need to consult this article before hosting a multi-player draft, but for remainder of this article we'll assume that you already have a cardpool to draft from.

 ### Drafting